Brazilian Navy Nuclear Program: Military dictatorship

 The federal government's decision in favor of the nuclear submarine program was made during the Geisel administration, but funding only began to be allocated under his successor (1979–1985), João Figueiredo, the last president of the military dictatorship.
-The results of the first ultracentrifuge and the observation of the Falklands War definitively convinced the president.
+The results of the first ultracentrifuge and observation of the Falklands War were decisive for the president.
 Othon denied that there was any connection between the Falklands War and the Navy's nuclear program, but it is likely that the conflict convinced the government of the usefulness of the nuclear submarine in future defense against actions by the great powers.
-Figueiredo personally approved the expansion of the personnel of the Chalana Program and discussed nuclear cooperation during his state visit to China in 1983.
+Figueiredo personally approved more personnel for the Chalana Program' and discussed nuclear cooperation during his state visit to China in 1983.

 The military were in a hurry, as they were aware of the imminent end of the dictatorship.
-The Brazilian economy was in crisis, and the authorities prioritized nuclear projects over conventional armaments.
+With the Brazilian economy in crisis, authorities prioritized nuclear projects over conventional armaments.
 The Navy's budget funded the reactor project, while the National Security Council used the "Delta accounts" to sponsor uranium enrichment experiments, which enabled its rapid mastery.
 On the other hand, the then-president of CNEN, Hervásio Guimarães de Carvalho, refused to finance the Navy's project.
 According to Renato Archer, he was too close to the United States.
 In the São Paulo state government, the administration of Franco Montoro, although in opposition, authorized the construction of the Aramar complex and maintained secrecy over the nuclear research at USP, whether due to its dependence on the federal executive, fear of the regime's reaction, or agreement with its strategic value.

 The Brazilian president congratulated Argentina in 1983 for its announcement that it had mastered uranium enrichment technology at the Pilcaniyeu complex.
 Rivalry with Argentina was originally a factor in the Brazilian nuclear program, but this was already changing.
-The Argentines also had a "parallel" program, and the nuclear authorities of both countries drew closer over what they had in common: external suspicions about their programs and frustration with the restrictions that the dominant countries in the field imposed on technology transfer.
+The Argentines also had a "parallel" program, and the nuclear authorities of both countries drew closer over what they had in common: external suspicions about their programs and frustration with the restrictions that dominant countries in the field imposed on technology transfer.